VIPCALs: A fully automated calibration pipeline for very long baseline interferometry data: Test on VLBA sample

 When multiple archival observations satisfied the above criteria for a given source, we selected the dataset with the longest on-source integration time.
 For sources with no matching archival data, new VLBA observations were obtained (BP267, PI: Pötzl; 20h).

-To evaluate the performance and robustness of the pipeline, we constructed a representative subsample of 1\,000 sources based on the following stratified selection:

-\begin{itemize} \item 450 sources uniformly distributed in flux density between 50 mJy and 1 Jy. \item 450 sources uniformly distributed in total exposure time, ranging from 1 minute to 1 hour. \item 100 sources that include observations at higher frequencies (U-band and K-band). \end{itemize}
+To evaluate the performance and robustness of the pipeline, we constructed a representative subsample of 1000 sources based on the following stratified selection: 450 sources uniformly distributed in flux density between 50 mJy and 1 Jy; 450 sources uniformly distributed in total exposure time, ranging from 1 minute to 1 hour; and 100 sources that include observations at higher frequencies (U-band and K-band).

 The flux density values refer to VLA measurements at 8.4\,GHz from the CLASS survey, which served as the selection basis for the SMILE sample.
-While these flux densities do not directly represent the correlated VLBI flux (due to differences in sampled spatial frequencies and resolution) they remain a useful proxy for distinguishing between relatively bright and faint sources.
+While these flux densities do not directly represent the correlated VLBI flux (due to differences in sampled spatial frequencies) they remain a useful proxy for distinguishing between relatively bright and faint sources.
 The exposure times were obtained from the metadata of the corresponding VLBA observations.

 Although SMILE requires at least C or X band data, many of the selected archival datasets include additional frequency bands, all of which were processed through the pipeline.
-If we define an \textit{observation} as a unique source–frequency pair, the test sample includes 1\,417 observations of 1\,000 sources, drawn from 360 different VLBA projects.
+If we define an observation as a unique source–frequency pair, the test sample includes 1417 observations of 1000 sources, drawn from 360 different VLBA projects.
 These datasets are distributed across 2589 files and occupy a total data volume of 19~TB.
 The data cover also more than 3 decades of VLBA observations, spanning from 1994 up to 2025.
 An overview of the test dataset properties is shown in Figure \ref{fig:sample_properties}.
 This comprehensive test sample provides a robust benchmark for evaluating the pipeline’s calibration accuracy, performance under varying S/N conditions, and ability to handle heterogeneous legacy VLBA datasets.